- Indexed using Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO, ProQuest, and DOAJ

 Please see the Submission Guidelines tab for more information on how to submit your article to the journal.

-Open access article processing change (APC) information
+Open access article processing charge (APC) information

 Publication in the journal is subject to payment of an article processing charge (APC).
 The APC serves to support the journal and ensures that articles are freely accessible online in perpetuity under a Creative Commons license.

-The APC for this journal is currently $1699 USD.
+As of 1st January 2022, the APC for this journal is 1600 USD.

-The article processing charge (APC) is payable only if your article is accepted after peer review, before it is published.
+The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
-Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Please direct any queries to Sevda Dogan, Managing Editor | Sevda.Dogan@sagepub.co.uk